Founded in 1853, Aetna is a well-established company that currently serves about 46 million customers.

 Anyone can search the company's website and get a tour of a member account before registering.
 This allows you to see what account access would look like.

-To see if the physician you currently see is in Aetna's network, there's an intuitive Find a Doctor tool online as well.
+To see if the physician you currently see is in Aetna's network or find a new participating provider, there's an intuitive Find a Doctor tool online as well.

-It is advantageous for patients to see an in-network provider because there is typically a higher-level of insurance coverage, which means that it costs patients less than seeing an out-of-network doctor.
+It is advantageous for patients to see an in-network provider because rates are usually lower than seeing an out-of-network doctor.

-Aetna members have online access to their account, through which they can pay a premium, view benefits, get an explanation of those benefits, find a doctor, and get an ID card.
+Aetna members have online access to a member portal and account, through which they can pay a premium, view benefits, get an explanation of those benefits, find a doctor, and request an insurance card.
 Online you can also order medications, view the status of a claim, ask questions to a virtual nurse 24/7, and get other estimates if needed.

 One of the key benefits here is 24/7 service.
 Another resource is that you receive discounts for gym memberships and weight loss programs.
 Aetna also provides tools that help you track your health (for example, by seeing your health history and statistics about your blood pressure).
-In this sense, Aetna delivers on their claim to keep you healthy (and not just pay for your medical bills).
+In this sense, Aetna supports its members' health and wellness.
+It doesn't just pay for your medical bills.

 Unlike some companies, Aetna offers some other types of insurance, such as dental, vision, life, and disability insurance.
 Customers can meet all of their insurance needs through Aetna.